+Before generating, accumulating, or shipping any hazardous waste, you need to obtain an ID number.
 If you fail to do this, you could be subject to enforcement and liable for fines of up to:

 Your hazardous waste transporter has the authority to refuse your shipments if you do not have your own valid ID, and might report you to MassDEP.
 Your insurance company may ask you to prove that you have a valid ID before issuing or renewing your property and/or casualty policy.

 |PLEASE NOTE: The process for obtaining or modifying a Hazardous Waste Identification Number (EPA ID) in Massachusetts has changed.|

 Before June 15, 2018, you had to mail a paper form to the Department of Environmental Protection (MassDEP) to obtain an EPA ID.
 MassDEP performed electronic data entry from paper submissions, then transferred the records it created to the RCRAInfo national database.
 This was a time-consuming process.

 Now that Massachusetts has moved to the U.S. Environmental Protection Agency (EPA) online application myRCRAid - which allows you to apply for and obtain an ID electronically - the process works like this: